 Starting with the best the ATN OTS-HD 640 has to offer, and its e-zoom settings come into play.

-It enables the device to focus on distant has the power to increase its magnification from a meager 2.5x to a massive 28x.
+It enables the device to focus on very distant objects; HD 640 has the power to increase its magnification from a meager 2.5x to a massive 28x (depending on which version of the monocular you buy).

-What’s more, since this unit runs on 4 AA batteries, it provides a considerable runtime of 10 hours on a single charge.
+What’s more, since this unit runs on 4 AA batteries, it provides a considerable runtime of 8 hours on a single charge .

-Making this device suitable for a wide array of environments are its 3D gyroscope and E-compass features.
+The firmwares is making this device so potent; it is suitable for a wide array of environments due to its 3D gyroscope and E-compass features.

 While the 3D gyroscope – by reducing hand shake – stabilizes the image and provides crisp, sharp images, the E-compass feature lets you navigate your way.

-Equally impressive is the Smart Rangefinder feature of this model which allows this device to measure distances accurately.
+Equally impressive is the Smart Rangefinder feature, which allows this device to measure distances accurately.

-Next comes the E-zoom feature which gives it the freedom to focus on distant objects, but not at the cost of clarity.
+Next comes the E-zoom feature which gives it the freedom to focus on distant objects, but not at the cost of clarity - this monocular provides the crispiest zoomed output on the market.

 Granted, the field of view of this model isn’t that large.
 But it isn’t on the smaller side, too.